Dixon Reservoir

-Dixon Reservoir, also known as Dixon Lake, is a small man-made reservoir in the north of Escondido, California.
+Dixon Reservoir, also known as Dixon Lake, is a small man-made reservoir in Escondido, California.
 It has been regularly noted to produce the largest kind of largemouth bass in the world.

 Dixon Lake is considered a popular place for picnics, camping, and fishing.
-The State of California Department of Fish and Wildlife granted the lake an Aquaculture Permit; fishing licenses are no longer required.
-The city stocks different types of fish throughout the year, including bass, bluegill, carp, catfish, crappie, and trout.
+The California Department of Fish and Wildlife granted the lake an aquaculture permit; fishing licenses are no longer required.